SAP-samples/kyma-runtime-samples/sample-dot-net/README.md

 # Build and Create a SampleAppDotNet Microservice

-A minimal ASP.NET Core 10.0 Web API demonstrating the minimal APIs pattern, packaged as a container image using Cloud Native Buildpacks.
+This sample shows how to build and deploy an ASP.NET-based microservice as an extension and expose the API.
+This is a minimal ASP.NET Core 10.0 Web API demonstrating the minimal APIs pattern, packaged as a container image using Cloud Native Buildpacks.

 ## Prerequisites